-By Sandy Clifton – I used to hear people say they were lactose intolerant and I would think that it wasn’t anything to be concerned about.
+I used to hear people say they were lactose intolerant and I would think that it wasn’t anything to be concerned about.
 “Oh, you’re lactose intolerant?
-That’s no big deal right?"
-I guess with some people it may not be….
+That’s no big deal right?”

 I kept going to the doctor because I was feeling bad.
 My stomach would hurt, I was extremely bloated, I had the runs and would be really full shortly after I would put anything in my mouth.
 My doctor at the time just thought I was prone to feeling cysts and basically told me to wait it out.
-I would wait another few weeks and I still had the same symptoms and felt worse so I went back in.
+But after a few weeks, I still had the same symptoms and actually felt worse.
+So I went back in.

 After asking me to lie down and pressing on my belly quite hard, he asked if it hurt.
-Well, yes, it hurts who would say it doesn’t hurt if someone was pressing on your bloated stomach extremely hard?
-By me saying yes to his question he told me I should go to the ER immediately because he thought that my appendix was going to irrupt.
+Well, yes, it hurts.
+Who would say it doesn’t hurt if someone was pressing on their bloated stomach extremely hard?
+But because I said yes, he told me to go to the ER immediately.
+He thought that my appendix was going to irrupt.

 Talk about freaking a girl out!
-Instead of the reassuring calm I expected from my doctor, I got the "you need to go now and you can’t drive there you need to take an ambulance.”
+He then said, “you need to go to the hospital now and you can’t drive there – you need to take an ambulance.”
 Luckily my husband was in the car waiting for me.
-I get to the ER and they admit me to a room.
-This was my first time in the ER.
-I was scared going in; I didn't know what I would see.
-I kept expecting to see someone screaming with pain or someone shot.
-Thanks ER and Grey's Anatomy for my view on emergency rooms.
+We got to the ER and they admitted me to a room.

 After being hooked up on an IV, drinking some nasty liquid and being wheeled down the hall in my bed to get some scans done it turns out that my insides look good.
 GOOD.
-I was freaking out for those 4 hours I was in that room.
-I thought that I would have to have surgery and my hubby is being extremely sympathetic and trying to make me feel better and I don’t have anything wrong with my organs.
+I had been freaking out for 4 hours.
+I thought I would have to have surgery and my hubby was being extremely sympathetic and I don’t have anything wrong with my organs.
 Are you kidding me?
 I get a bill for over a grand in the mail for that little trip to the Emergency Room.
 Did my doctor have to pay for it since he misdiagnosed me?
 No, I did.

 I decided to switch doctors.
 They still didn’t tell me what was wrong.
 After going to this new doctor a few times after getting blood work taken the nurse suggested I get a lactose intolerance test.
 The nurse!
 So I brought it up to my new doctor and he said it really didn’t sound like I had it but lets go ahead and take the test.
 I knew something was wrong with me; know one should be doubling over in agony almost daily.

-I go in on a Saturday to take my test.
+I went in on a Saturday to take my test.
 I don’t know if anyone is familiar with this but you have to fast the day before and the day of you can’t even have water.
-I get there and they make you drink this liquid that is filled with water and this sugary chalk like substance that doesn’t mix with the water.
+Then, when you arrive they make you drink this liquid that is filled with water and this sugary chalk like substance that doesn’t mix with the water.
 You have to drink all of it even with no water if you drank the first half and the rest didn’t come out.
 Then your not allowed to drink anything for the next 2 hours!
 They prick your finger right after that and then you come back every hour for the next two hrs to prick you again.